tabuna/experiment/README.md

 }
 ```

-This allows you to transfer data to Google analytics and similar services using javascript
+It allows you to transfer data to Google analytics and similar services using javascript.

 ```javascript
 alert( document.cookie );